 Although many regulations hinder business productivity and profitability, the ones that most inhibit entrepreneurship are often those that are associated with licensing new businesses.
 In some countries, as well as many states in the United States, the procedure for obtaining a business license can be as simple as mailing in a registration form with a minimal fee.
-In Hong Kong, for example, obtaining a business license requires filling out a single form, and the process can be completed in a few hours.
+In Singapore, starting a business takes only one and a half days and two procedures, and there is no minimum-capital requirement.
 In other economies, such as India and parts of South America, the process of obtaining a business license can take much longer and involve endless trips to government offices and repeated encounters with officious and sometimes corrupt bureaucrats.

 Once a business is open, government regulation may interfere with the normal decision-making or price-setting process.
 Interestingly, two countries with the same set of regulations can impose different regulatory burdens.
-If one country applies its regulations evenly and transparently, it can lower the regulatory burden by facilitating longterm business planning.
+If one country applies its regulations evenly and transparently, it can lower the regulatory burden by facilitating long-term business planning.
 If the other applies regulations inconsistently, it raises the regulatory burden by creating an unpredictable business environment.